UniMath/agda-unimath/src/synthetic-homotopy-theory/functoriality-sequential-colimits.lagda.md

     comp-hom-sequential-diagram A B (constant-sequential-diagram X) c f
 ```

-### A morphism of sequential diagrams induces a map of sequential colimits
+### A morphism of sequential diagrams induces a map of standard sequential colimits

 The induced map